-- Foster a campus climate free from sexual misconduct: sexual harassment, sexual assault, sexual exploitation, and the acts of stalking, dating violence, and domestic violence;
+- Foster a District climate that is free from sexual misconduct: sexual harassment, sexual assault, sexual exploitation, and the acts of stalking, dating violence, and domestic violence;

 - Disseminate clear strategies for responding to acts of sexual misconduct reported to the institution;

 - Deliver training and education programs to students and employees so they may identify sexual misconduct and understand how to report such conduct;

 - Engage in investigative inquiry and resolution of complaints that are prompt, fair and equitable and independent of other investigations that may occur;

 - Recognize the inherent dignity and worth of each member of the TCC community and the rights of persons to be safe in their bodies, which lends to the core values of this academic institution.

 Lastly, it is the intent of this protocol to:

 - Identify the Title IX Coordinator, Deputy Title IX Coordinators and Investigators and describe their roles in compliance with guidance from the Department of Education's Office of Civil Rights.

 - Identify how students can report sexual misconduct to the District confidentially or privately and what resources are available both on and off campus to aid them.

 - Identify how employees can report sexual misconduct to the District and what resources are available both on and off campus to aid them.